Ennowulff/sd_price_upload/README.md

 # Changes

 I changed the import file for use with CSV format (comma separated values).

-User ";" as delimiter in your file.
+Use ";" as delimiter in your file.

 # Upload structure
 ```